 If the format of your file is not supported, you can zip your file, upload the zip file and request an offline price or email it to contact @ i.materialise.com.
-We will contact you shortly after.
+One of our support engineers will contact you shortly after.

-If you are unable to upload the models, email them to contact @ i.materialise.com.
-In cases where the file is less than 2 MB, attach it to the email.
+If you are unable to upload your models, you can email them to contact @ i.materialise.com.
+In cases where the file is less than 5 MB, attach it to the email.
 Otherwise, you can send us a link from where we can download the file.
-Services like Services like WeTransfer or YouSendIt are free and provide easy upload facilities, but don't give guarantees about confidentiality.
+Services like WeTransfer are free and provide easy upload facilities, but don't give guarantees about confidentiality.

 We always appreciate feedback why it wasn't possible to upload your model in the 3D print lab.